niktekusho/local-npm-config/docs/CONTRIBUTING.md

 - Write a convincing description of why we should land your pull request.
 It's your job to convince us.
 Answer "why" it's needed and provide use-cases.
 - You might be asked to do changes to your pull request.
 There's never a need to open another pull request.
 [Just update the existing one.](https://github.com/RichardLitt/knowledge/blob/master/github/amending-a-commit-guide.md)

+## Test the CLI locally

+Just run `npm install && npm link` and you'll have access to the package on your local machine.

+Note: this will link *your* **local copy** of **local-npm-config** in your global npm packages repository and will override the package installed from npm's public package registry.
+It's advisable to run `npm unlink` after you're done with these manual tests.

+Then you can use the same commands described in the [main README](../README.md) (such as `local-npm-config -i <file|url>`).

 ## Release

 The release process is managed using [np](https://github.com/sindresorhus/np).
-When a release is ready, the command `yarn release` initiates the release process, ensuring that everything is properly checked.
+When a release is ready, the command `npm run release` initiates the release process, ensuring that everything is properly checked.